Agentic Lorebook¶

 - Trigger keywords — the entry activates when one of its keywords appears in the recent messages (the keyword scan looks back 6 messages).

-- Constant — the entry is always injected, regardless of keywords.
+- Constant — the entry is always active, regardless of keywords: it's rendered into the system prompt under the character description.
 Toggle this on an entry to make it permanent context.

 Keyword triggering is simple and cheap, but blunt: it only fires on a literal substring match.
 If the conversation circles a topic without ever naming it, the relevant lore stays silent.